 The Forest Service had its origins in the 19th century.
 Congress established a Division of Forestry in the USDA in 1881.3 The division focused on research and information provision, but it did not actively manage forest lands.
 The agency's name was later changed to the Bureau of Forestry.

 Meanwhile, Congress passed the Forest Reserve Act (also known as the Creative Act) in 1891, which allowed presidents to set aside forest reserves out of public lands by executive order.
 Initially, those reserves were managed by the Department of the Interior.
 By 1897, 40 million acres had been set aside.

-The Federal Forest Transfer Act of 1905, signed into law by President Theodore Roosevelt, moved control of the forest reserves from the Department of the Interior to the Department of Agriculture’s Bureau of Forestry, which was renamed the Forest Service.
-The new Forest Service grew quickly—by 1908, it had 1,500 employees and controlled 150 million acres of land.2
+The Federal Forest Transfer Act of 1905, signed into law by President Theodore Roosevelt, moved control of the forest reserves from Interior to the USDA's Bureau of Forestry, soon renamed the Forest Service.
+The new Forest Service grew quickly—by 1908, it had 1,500 employees and controlled 150 million acres of land.4

 The Forest Service was heavily influenced by its charismatic first chief, Gifford Pinchot, a close friend of Roosevelt's.
-Pinchot was a progressive who believed that professional forest managers employed by the government could manage forests better than private owners.
+Pinchot was a progressive who believed that forest managers employed by the government could manage forests better than private owners.
 He made no secret of the fact that his eventual goal was for the Forest Service to gain authority over all public and private forest lands in the nation, a goal that was the policy of the agency until 1953.

 Incentives to Cut